TomSearcher/Letsencrypt-on-Rancher/README.md

 # Letsencrypt-on-Rancher
 This is just the Dockerfile and scripts to build a container, which allows automatic creation and renewal of Let's Encrypt (https://letsencrypt.org/) ssl certificates.
 After creation and renewal it get's synchronized with your installation of Rancher's (http://rancher.com) certificate library.
+Feel free to use the already existing image from docker hub, immidiately (https://hub.docker.com/r/tomsearcher/letsencrypt_on_rancher/).

 # Build your own docker image